cosmos/ibc/spec/app/ics-200-batch-application-middleware/README.md

 ## Synopsis

-This standard document specifies batched execution of packets, with purpose to allow execute packets in one transaction, callbacks when all packets from batch succeed and/or after each packet from batch until final packet.
+This standard document specifies batched execution of packets, with purpose to allow execute packets in batch, have callbacks after each packet from batch handled, and when all packets from batch handled.

 ### Motivation

-Basic use case execute some transaction after multiple ICS-20 and ICS-721 packets succeed.
+Basic use case execute some transaction after multiple ICS-22 and ICS-721 packets succeed.

-Extended use case are other packets, like governance and swap extensions.
+Extended use case are other multichannel packets, like governance and swap extensions.

 ## Technical Specification